-None of us ever begin to seriously burn fat for energy, as we are constantly eating something and snacking - from the moment we wake up until going to sleep, and in the morning we always have breakfast just at the very moment when those 12 hours without the food have passed and the fat burning process was about to begin to work to its fullest!
+None of us ever begin to seriously burn fat for energy, as we are constantly eating something and snacking - from the moment we wake up until going to sleep.
+Think about that: in the morning we always have breakfast just at the very moment when those 12 hours without the food have passed, and the fat burning process was about to start working to its fullest!

 That's why we gain weight.